 Most Recent Report:

-NCAVP's 2013 Report on Lesbian, Gay, Bisexual, Transgender and HIV-Affected Hate Violence released on May 29, 2014.
+NCAVP's 2013 Report on Lesbian, Gay, Bisexual, Transgender and HIV-Affected Intimate Partner Violence released October 15th, 2014.

-Read the full text of NCAVP's 2013 Hate Violence Report here (large PDF file, may take a minute to download)
+Read the full text of NCAVP's 2013 Intimate Partner Violence Report here. (large file, may take a minute to download)

 Community Action Toolkit for Addressing Hate Violence Against LGBTQ and HIV-Affected Communities